+Annual distribution of algal groups

+Yearly since 1982

-In the early part of the year, the algae were distributed over a greater depth range because of the mixing processes that were occurring.
-With the onset algae (cyanobacteria) were the next most prolific group.
+The amount of algal cells from different groups varies from year to year.
+Diatoms are the most common type of alga, comprising approximately 40 percent of the total abundance of algal cells in 2015.
+Surprisingly, blue-green algae (cyanobacteria) were the next most prolific group.
 Blue-greens only occasionally appear in Lake Tahoe in significant numbers.
-In 2015 they were 26% of the cells.
+In 2015 they were 20% of the cells.
 While the proportion of the major algal groups show a degree of consistency from year-to-year, the composition of individual species within the major groups is changing, both seasonally and annually, in response to lake conditions.